mapeditor/tiled-to-godot-export/README.md

   Creates an empty `Node2D` at the specified position.
 Can be useful for defining spawn points for example.

-If present, the `group` custom string property will add the generated entity to the specified Godot scene group.
+If present, the `groups` custom string property will add the generated entity to the specified Godot scene groups.
+Accepts multiple groups via comma separation: `Group1, Group2`.

 ## Long term plans